natalieagus/50005/docs/OS/02-os-roles.md

 # Reentrant vs Preemptive Kernel
 ## Reentrancy

-A reentrant kernel is the one which allows <span style="color:#f7007f;"><b>multiple</b></span> processes to be executing in the kernel mode at any given point of time (concurrent), hopefully without causing any consistency problems among the kernel data structures.
+A reentrant kernel is the one which allows <span style="color:#f7007f;"><b>multiple</b></span> processes to be executing in the kernel mode at any given point of time (concurrent) without causing any consistency problems among the kernel data structures.
+This requires shared kernel structures such as the process table, file table, ready queue, and buffers to be protected properly.
 If the kernel is non re-entrant, the kernel is not designed to handle multiple overlapping system calls.
 A process could still be suspended in kernel mode, but that would mean that it <span style="color:#f77729;"><b>blocks</b></span> kernel mode execution on <span style="color:#f77729;"><b>all other processes</b></span>.
 No other processes can make system calls (will be put to wait) until the suspended process in kernel mode resumes and returns from the system call.

 {:.note}
 Head to [appendix](#reentrant-kernel-behavior) if you'd like to view a simple example of a reentrant Kernel that supports concurrency.